 Data is not enough on its own.
 It needs to be presented in an accessible form that answers questions, meaning good case studies, illustrations and other interpreted formats are needed.
 Data also needs to be continually questioned, otherwise missing portions may be overlooked and undervalued.

 Data is an infrastructure – similar to roads – which helps navigate to a location and to make a decision.Countries with the best data infrastructures are likely to have an enormous advantage in the 21st Century.
-However, the organizations operating and maintaining the data and the guides describing how to use and manage it need to be trustworthy – plus it needs to be sustainably funded.
+However, the organizations operating and maintaining the data and the guides describing how to use and manage it need to be independent and free from conflict of interest – plus it needs to be sustainably funded.

-The UK government believes that reducing the number of platforms across which data is shared is the way forward, as is encouraging more users and different interpretations of the same core information.
+The UK government believes that breaking down the boundaries that prevent interoperability between different datasets and systems is essential, as is encouraging more users and different interpretations of the same core information.